 Discussion: Motion defeated: 57%; do not have 2/3 vote.

 Change to Read: Each State Council officer shall be required to keep an officer’s file and a list of duties covering the work of their term of office.
 These files shall be delivered to their successor at the annual State Convention.
-Files over five (5) years of age shall be returned to the originator.
-The only exceptions to the rule shall be the records of the Treasurer, which shall be kept for seven (7) years and the minutes of the Recording Secretary which shall be kept indefinitely.
+Files over five (5) years of age shall be destroyed.
+The only exceptions to the rule shall be the records of the Treasurer, which shall be kept for seven (7) years and the minutes of the Recording Secretary which shall be kept indefinitely, as they are historical records.

 Reason: